getsentry/sentry-cli/README.md

 ## Installation

-You can also install it with everybody's favorite curl to bash:
+The recommended way to install is with everybody's favorite curl to bash:

     curl -sL https://sentry.io/get-cli/ | bash